 That cast member put it best and said, “When was anything at Disney free?”

-So if you’re planning to go to the Epcot Food and Wine Festival – bring your wallet, Magicband, or little fancy Epcot Food and Wine Festival gift card because the food and drinks are not free.
+So if you’re planning to go to the festival – bring your wallet, Magicband, or little fancy Festival gift card because the food and drinks are not free.
 They range anywhere from $5-10 a piece, which adds up quickly.

 Tip: If you want to try a lot of things, I recommend getting a group like I did and ordering one of each and each taking a taste.
 It’s a great way to save money while still getting to sample everything.

-I still recommend doing rope drop to make the most of one day at Disney World, but I’m guessing if you’re doing just one day, you’re probably not spending it on the Food and Wine Festival.
+I still recommend doing rope drop to make the most of one day at Disney World, but I’m guessing if you’re doing just one day, you’re probably not spending it at the festival unless you’re an annual passholder.

 Food and Wine Festival Annual Passholder Perks

-They’re also offering up a set of complimentary Food & Wine Festival coasters for passholders who visits the festival four times.
+They also offered a set of complimentary Food & Wine Festival coasters for passholders who visited the festival four times.
 I asked to confirm – this means four different days.
 You can’t viist the festival once in the morning and once in the evening like I did and have it count twice.

 - Access to passholder exclusive festival merchandise (tip – shop at Mouse Gear or Port of Entry and use your 20% off)